top of page

 business end of the Lovells 3670kg GVM upgrade - compliant, strong, and ready to handle extra weight up front.

-Once the canopy, tent, and accessories went on, the factory suspension wasn’t going to cut it.
+Once the canopy, tent, and accessories were added, the factory suspension was no longer sufficient.

-We fitted a Lovells 3670kg GVM upgrade - increasing payload capacity by 620kg, thanks to increased front and rear axle load ratings.
+We fitted a Lovells 3670kg GVM upgrade, increasing payload capacity by 620kg, thanks to enhanced front and rear axle load ratings.
 The result?
 Legal, stable handling even when fully loaded for touring.

-To match, the Hilux now rides on ROH Lotus 18x9 wheels wrapped in Maxxis Razr AT811s (265/65R18).
-It’s a strong, dependable combo that handles everything from sand to gravel without complaint.
+To complement this, the Hilux now rides on ROH Lotus 18x9 wheels wrapped in Maxxis Razr AT811s (265/65R18).
+This combination is strong and dependable, handling everything from sand to gravel without complaint.

 ROH Lotus alloy wheels wrapped in Maxxis Razor all-terrain tyres on a white Hilux.